-It is assumed that this Recommendation will be read and put into practice in conjunction with the three earlier UN/CEFACT Recommendations 33, 34, and 35.
+It is assumed that this Recommendation will be read and put in practice in conjunction with the three earlier UNCEFACT Recommendations 33, 34 and 35.

-By emphasizing the use of international standards and of other transferable and translatable structures, these Recommendations already set the stage for Single Window Interoperability (SWI).

-456 This is illustrated in the following direct extracts from the existing text:
+By emphasising the use of international standards and other transferable and translatable structures, these recommendations already set the stage for Single Window Interoperability (SWI).
+This is illustrated in the following direct extracts from the existing text: